 The Teacher Loan Forgiveness Program offers between $5,000 and $17,500 toward your debt but has the shortest service requirement of five years.

 If you are hoping for loan forgiveness, then you’ll have to place your loans in one of the four income-driven plans.
-The longer your debt repayment period be, you’ll end up paying a lot more interest than you would have to actually pay due to accumulated interest rates over the years.
+The longer your debt repayment period is, you’ll end up paying more interest.
+Then you would have to pay due to accumulated interest rates over the years.

 Your career and financial conditions are subject to change.
 You would become ineligible for income-driven repayment if in any case your income increases.

-For example, if your income increases and you’ll have to shift to regular repayment, then all the benefits of income-driven repayment that you expected to receive will go waste.
+For example, if your income increases and you want to shift to regular repayment, then all the benefits of income-driven repayment that you expected to receive will go waste.

 Thus student-loan forgiveness programs do not only have pros.
-If you have sufficient financial stability, try to pay off your student loan debts as early as possible rather than hoping for forgiveness that you are not sure to receive.
+If you have sufficient financial stability, try to pay off your student loan debts as early as possible.
+Instead of hoping for forgiveness that you are not sure to receive.

 There is another point to be taken into consideration.

 More than the student loan forgiveness programs, it would be much beneficial to try to reduce the educational expenses at the college.